 Written by: Bogdan Patru

-Tethering is the sharing of a device’s internet connection to another device, usually from a phone to a PC, for example.
+Tethering is the sharing of a device’s internet connection to another device, from a phone’s data connection to a laptop, for example.

-The resulting connection is classified as being a hotspot, making the device a portable router.
-This hotspot and the tethering itself will be closely monitored by your mobile service provider, especially if you have unlimited data within reasonable limits.
+The resulting connection is known as a hotspot, making the device a portable router.
+This hotspot and the tethering itself may be closely monitored by your mobile service provider, especially if you have unlimited data within reasonable limits.

-There’s certainly nothing new about the VPNs in the digital enterprise.
-They ensure your connection is safe, they act as an adblocker, hide your IP, and even hide your traffic from your ISP.
+There’s certainly nothing new about the VPNs in the digital world.
+They ensure your connection is safe, disguise your public IP address, and even hide your internet activity from your ISP and other prying eyes.

-However, it’s not as simple as you might think, and we’ll see why.
+However, it’s not as simple as you might think.

-What happens when you have a VPN running, and you tether another device to your Android phone, assuming this is the device whose data you’re planning to use?
+What happens when you have a VPN running, and you tether another device to your Android phone?

 Simple – the connection that your Android phone emits is encrypted and secured.
 This means that no one will be able to check it out or tune in to see what you’ve been doing on the world wide web.